Urban Meyer: ESPN career

 After resigning as the head football coach of the Florida Gators, Meyer worked as a college football commentator and analyst for the American television sports network ESPN.

 Ohio State

 On November 17, 2011, Eleven Warriors reported that Meyer would become the head coach of the Ohio State Buckeyes.
 Meyer denied the report publicly, then asked ESPN to be taken off assignment during the weekend of the Ohio State–Michigan game, adding more to the speculations that he might be named the next head coach of Ohio State.
 On November 28, WBNS Columbus confirmed that Meyer had accepted the job as Ohio State's head football coach, and was introduced as head coach later that night.
-The school said Meyer would receive a six-year contract that pays $4 million annually, plus another $2.4 million total in "retention payments".
+The school said Meyer would receive a six-year contract that paid $4 million annually, plus another $2.4 million total in "retention payments".
 It was reported by CBS Sports on April 13, 2015, that Meyer signed a contract extension with the Buckeyes through 2020.